lukesnc/arch-wsl/README.md

 New-Item -Path "C:\Arch" -ItemType Directory -Force
 ```

-Move the docker image into this folder.
+Move the Docker image into this folder.

 ### Step 3